rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

   },
   "id": {
     "type": "computed",
-    "description": "A Base is uniquely identified by the combination of the word `base`, its minting block number, and user provided ID during Base creation, glued by dashes `-`, e.g. base-4477293-kanaria_superbird."
+    "description": "A Base is uniquely identified by the combination of the word `base`, its minting block number, and user provided symbol during Base creation, glued by dashes `-`, e.g. base-4477293-kanaria_superbird."
   }
 }
 ```